-These priorities will guide the work of the Natural Areas Department's management efforts in the coming years.
-The tactics outlined in this Zone Update were specifically developed around the Conservation and People priorities for FCNAD to implement in the next 7-8 years.
+The following priorities will guide the work of the Natural Areas Department's management efforts over the next decade.
+The tactics outlined later in this Zone Update were specifically developed around the Conservation and People Priorities established in this plan.

-1 Poudre visitation report is posted at https://www.fcgov.com/naturalareas/plans-policies
+1 Poudre visitation report is posted at fcgov.com/ naturalareas/plans-policies